 Feeling shame on a smaller level

 But moral injury can happen in smaller ways too.
 An affair with a married man, the memory of bullying another student, or losing your temper and assaulting a loved one.
-All of these can be causes of moral injury.
-Particularly, if they go against our beliefs about who we are and what we stand for.
+All of these can leave us with memories which make managing moral injury hard Particularly, if they go against our beliefs about who we are and what we stand for.
 They can leave us with feelings of shame, guilt, self loathing and disconnection.

 3 tips to help manage moral injury